What do you want to calculate?

 Deal Screening

 Quickly filter properties that don't meet your return threshold before spending time on deeper due diligence.
-Set a minimum cap rate and move on from deals below it.
+Compare the result against local comparable sales and the investor's target parameters.

 Portfolio Comparison